sbt/sbt.github.com/0.13/docs/Combined+Pages.md

 is the `fullClasspath` key scoped to the `test` configuration and the `{file:/home/hp/checkout/hello/}default-aea33a` project).

-"Dependencies" may not make sense yet; stay tuned for the [next page][More-About-Settings].
+"Dependencies" was discussed in detail in the [previous page][Task-Graph].

 You can also see the delegates; if the value were not defined, sbt would search through: